-The Practice Committee addresses questions of good scientific practice at the University of Copenhagen.
-The University's first set of rules on good scientific practice is from April 11, 2005, and was chanched as of September 1, 2007.
-As of 1 September 2013, a new set of rules came into force.
+The Practice Committee addresses questions of questionable research practice and research misconduct at the University of Copenhagen.
+The University's first set of rules on good scientific practice is from April 11, 2005, and was changed as of September 1, 2007 and again 1 September 2013.
+As of July 1, 2021 a new set of rules came into force.

 The purpose of these rules is to promote good scientific practice at the University of Copenhagen and to provide a basis for the activities of the Committee for Good Scientific Practice (the Practice Committee).

 - Act on research misconduct etc. (unofficial English translation) (only the Danish document has legal validity)

 - Act no. 383 of 26 April 2017 on research misconduct etc.

 - The General Data Protection Regulation (GDPR) and act on supplementary provisions to the General Data Protection Regulation (only the Danish document has legal validity)

 - The GDPR rules apply to the Practice Committee's handling of cases.
 GDPR Article 6 Paragraphs 1c and 1e lays down general principles for the data controller's processing of personal data.